-Take Madewell, for example.
+Madewell is a great example of creative Instagram marketing.
 The fashion brand has amassed a hugely engaged audience on Instagram (over 700,000 followers and 7,000 to 10,000 likes per post).
 The platform has become a key marketing channel for them, enabling them to connect with thousands of potential customers on a daily basis.

 So, how do Madewell and other successful brands stand out on Instagram?
 We put together this guide to help you craft your own Instagram marketing strategy that’s based on a clear vision and results that you can measure.

 How to Create an Instagram Marketing Strategy

 Why are you on Instagram?
 Choose 1-to-2 main goals